All Episodes

 It all runs through FaceTime.

-So go to FaceTime on your Mac or on your iPad, and that will trigger the way you can uh activate that device from your phone.
+So go to FaceTime on your Mac or on your iPad, and that will trigger the way you can activate that device from your phone.

 So yeah, I got all kinds of time to do stuff besides study.

-But you see, folks, it's none of it, I'm I love doing it all, and it's it's just it's it's they always say if you love what you do, it didn't work.
+And it's just, it's, they always say if you love what you do, it didn't work.

-And staying up to speed on stuff is um I mean that's I love doing that anyway, and my uh process now is simply information gathering.
+And staying up to speed on stuff is, I mean, that's, I love doing that anyway.

-I I'm not in the process of learning things.
+I'm not in the process of learning things.

 I mean, don't take that the wrong way.

-I'm constantly learning, but the point of studying not to learn things, I've got the basic foundation of my existence, my beliefs, my principles, and all that.
+I've got the basic foundation of my existence, my beliefs, my principles, and all that.

-So what I'm doing is just information gathering, and then I have an organized system where I can recall it if I need to on a moment's notice.
+And then I have an organized system where I can recall it if I need to on a moment's notice.

-This from the American Spectator, Arnold Allert.
+This is from the American spectator, Arnold Allert.

-Arnold Allert, AH L E R T, used to write for the New York Post.
+Arnold Allert, A-H-L-E-R-T, used to write for the New York Post.

 Do you all remember when we first heard of the assault on the facility in San Bernardino, there were three shooters?

-Yeah, I I remember that too.
+Yeah, I remember that too.

-And Arnold Allert's piece here, headline odd man out, what happened to the third shooter.
+And Arnold Allert's piece here, headline, Odd Man Out, what happened to the third shooter?

 But his whole piece is premised on this whole thing stinks.